superdan-t/SpecializedArmor/README.md

 4/29/19: GAHH It's been over a month but I still intend on getting back to this.
 It is AP exam time and I'm working on some other personal projects. :)

 5/17/19: Last AP exam was yesterday.
 I felt mostly well about all of them and believe that I at least passed all five.
 I will be resuming work on this project now.

+8/10/19: Due to the long-term support promises of 1.12.2 and the aging of 1.7.10, this mod is currently being developed for 1.12.2.
+The 1.7.10 version will not be completed.
+Not that anyone was waiting for it.